prasang0607/c-and-cpp-projects/README.md

-# c-and-cpp-projects
+# C and CPP Projects

-This repo contains C and C++ projects
+This repo contains 1 C project and 3 Cpp projects as of now.
+I will keep on updating it.